Suhail-Sharieff/myDSAnotes/algos/_0_Math/_02_binaryConversion.md

 * **Power of 2:** Multiply each digit in the binary number by 2 raised to its position (starting from 0 on the right) and add the products.

 **Negative Numbers:**
 * **Two's Complement:** Use two's complement to represent negative numbers in binary.
 The most significant bit (MSB) indicates the sign (0 for positive, 1 for negative).
+In every binary digit representation, the first figit is MSB

 **Example:**
 * Convert 13 (decimal) to binary: